 Are you going to send badges out pre-event or are people going to collect as they arrive?

+What do you need to consider for event badging?
 There are many different options on the style of badges and quite a few options of getting the badges into your visitors’ hands.
 Consider if you want to post all the badges out pre-event, email them a PDF ticket or for attendees to collect their badges as they arrive using self-badge collection terminals or, depending on the size of your event, pre-printed badges.
 These are just a few options – the size and look and feel of how you want your event experience to be will affect this decision process.

 How are you going to lay out the registration area on-site and do you plan to manage the registration area yourselves or have a registration company to do it for you?

 On-site are there any restrictions of the venue i.e. access only the night before, limited registration space, do you need to build registration desks or are there existing ones that can be used.
 If existing desks, are there Perspex windows which will hinder access to the visitors/registration staff and if so, can they be removed?